TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

     many tables.
 Instead of deleting a  row directly in the database, a field - often called :sql:`deleted` - is set from 0 to 1.
 Executing a :sql:`DELETE` query circumvents this and really removes rows from a table.
-For most tables, it is better to use the :ref:`DataHandler <tce-database-basics>` API to handle deletions instead of executing such low-level queries directly.
+For most tables, it is better to use the :ref:`DataHandler <datahandler-basics>` API to handle deletions instead of executing such low-level queries directly.